ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/ad-integration-guide.md

 As an ad server, publishers you support include a JavaScript library provided by you and place various "ad snippets" that rely on the JavaScript library to fetch ads and render them on the publisher’s website.

-Because AMP doesn’t allow publishers to execute arbitrary JavaScript, you will need to contribute to the AMP open-source code to allow the `amp-ad` tag to request ads from your ad server.
+Because AMP doesn’t allow publishers to execute arbitrary JavaScript, you will need to contribute to the AMP open-source code to allow the [`amp-ad`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-ad.md', locale=doc.locale).url.path}}) tag to request ads from your ad server.

 For example : Amazon A9 server can be invoked by using following syntax: